drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-05/exercise.md

 The [generic](https://doc.rust-lang.org/rust-by-example/generics.html) `T`, of `MintMsg<T>` represents an abstract type which could be any valid on-chain NFT metadata enforced by a token collection contract.

-In the `passport-token` collection contract we enforced, and exported, a type called `Metadata`, and we also exported a [type alias](https://doc.rust-lang.org/reference/items/type-aliases.html) called `Extension`:
+In the `passport-token` collection contract, we enforced, and exported, a type called `Metadata`, and we also exported a [type alias](https://doc.rust-lang.org/reference/items/type-aliases.html) called `Extension`:

 ```rs
 #[derive(Serialize, Deserialize, Clone, PartialEq, JsonSchema, Debug)]